MichaelCurrin/jekyll-actions-quickstart/README.md

 ## Deployment
 > How to deploy this project using GH Actions and GH Pages

 The part which makes this project run on GitHub Actions is the workflow file - see [jekyll.yml](/.github/workflows/jekyll.yml).
-You do _not_ need to modify that file, but, you do need to _set a token_ for it to use - see below.
+You do _not_ need to modify that file.
+But, you do need to set a GH API **token** for it to use.
+See below.

 How to setup as a GitHub Pages site:

 1. Add this repo to your GitHub repos using the template or fork button.
 You only need `master` branch.
-The `gh-pages` branch will get built from scratch.
+The `gh-pages` branch will get built from scratch later.
 1. Follow the instructions in the tutorial page's _Add token_ section to add `JEKYLL_PAT` to the environment as Secret, so you have a Github Auth token created and added to your repo.
-1. Save a file or push a commit
+1. Save a file or push a commit.
 1. Go to the _Actions_ tab of your repo to see the workflow running.
-On success, it will generate the site, commit to `gh-pages` branch and push the site on GH Pages if not already set up in Settings section of your repo.
+    - On success, it will generate the site, commit to `gh-pages` branch and make the content available GH Pages.
+    - On the very first run, you'll see a success but not actually have the site live.
+So then you need to go into the Settings of your repo and turn GitHub Pages **off** and then on again (for `gh-pages` branch).
+This has been my experience.
 1. Check the _environment_ section to see the status and the GH Pages URL.

-Your GH Pages site is live and now rebuilds and deploys on a commit or push - using custom gems.
+Your GH Pages site is live on GH Pages and now rebuilds and deploys on a commit or push - using custom gems.

-Note: The standard GitHub Pages flow actually does run behind the scenes - it just sees `gh-pages` as static HTML assets with no Jekyll config, so it serve the content without processing it through Jekyll.
+Note: The _standard_ GitHub Pages flow actually still run behind the scenes in addition to the GH Actions build (which actually can't serve anything alone).
+The GitHub Pages service just sees `gh-pages` branch as static HTML assets with no Jekyll config, so it will serve the content without processing it through Jekyll.

 ## Run locally